fossable/docs.sandpolis.org/docs/specification/com.sandpolis.core.server.md

 ### Password Authentication Scheme

+The agent may provide a simple password embedded in the agent's configuration.

 After establishing a connection, agents may present an unsalted SHA512 hash of a password entered by the user to the server.
 The server compares the password to each agent group until it finds a match.
 If a match is found, the agent is